protonic/Useful-Azure-Queries/README.md

 # Useful-Azure-Queries
-I am pasting my som of the frequently used queries for Azure graph
+I am pasting my some of the frequently used queries for Azure graph